.....caring for your smile.....

 This means there will be fewer appointments available on any given day.
 Compared to our usual numbers we estimate, that it will now be close to a third of that…

 We are especially mindful that many dental treatments are aerosol-generating procedures (AGP’s).
 It is difficult for us to carry out some dental procedures without generation of some level of aerosol.
 Aerosol suspended in the air is a theoretical source of infection which we obviously wish to keep to a minimum.
 Currently the dental literature suggests:

 The use of our normal high-volume suction (the tube that the dental nurse hoovers around your mouth) reduces aerosol production by over 90%.

-The use of dental rubber sheet where possible reduces bio aerosols by a further 30 to 90%
+The use of dental rubber sheet where possible around the tooth being treated reduces bio aerosols by a further 30 to 90%

 Our regular surgical facemasks filter approximately 60% of remaining airborne particles.
 FFP2 and FFP3 masks filter 94% and 99% respectively.